SpielmeisterCom/spellCore/docs/guides/component_template_spell_component_2d_graphics_animatedAppearance/README.md

-# 2D Animation (component template)
+# 2D Animated Appearance (component template)

 ## Usage

-The *2D Animation* component describes the graphical representation of the entity it is assigned to.
+The * 2D Animated Appearance* component describes the graphical representation of the entity it is assigned to.

 ## Attributes